 Just like coconut oil benefits your hair, using castor oil may help your hair grow faster, thicker, stronger and shinier.
 Massage the slightly warmed-up oil into your hair and scalp, and it can improve the blood circulation to your follicles to hopefully speed up hair growth.
 You can try making a homemade hair mask by massaging the oil into your roots and spreading it all over your hair, tying up your hair and covering it with a cap, then leaving the oil on overnight before washing it out.

-What’s the Best Kind of Castor Oil to Use + Dosage
+What’s the Best Kind of Castor Oil to Use?
+Plus Dosage Recommendations

 Castor oil can be used in several ways: orally, applying topically on the skin, applying oil packs or by massage.
 As with essential oil uses or other skin treatments, any oil you ingest or consume (and even the kinds you apply directly to your skin) should really be of the highest quality to ensure safety and effectiveness.